-Built between 1868 and 1936, St David’s Cathedral is widely regarded as the finest example outside England of the work of leading Victorian architect George Frederick Bodley.
-Built in the Gothic Revival style, Bodley’s plans were followed throughout the 68-year construction.
-The cathedral features old flags dating from the time when Tasmania stopped being a convict settlement, as well as stained glass windows, an arcaded entrance with a large west-facing window and buttressed turrets.
-Located on the corner of Macquarie and Murray Streets, the building is on the register of the National Estate.
+St David’s Cathedral is widely regarded as the finest Australian example of the work of leading Victorian architect George Frederick Bodley.
+Built in the Gothic Revival style, Bodley’s plans were followed throughout the 68-year construction and include stained glass windows, an arcaded entrance and impressive bell tower.
+The cathedral is on the register of the National Estate and has been the site for numerous public ceremonies and events.
+Climb the bell tower or explore the hidden crypt below.

 Address: 23 Murray St, Hobart